Get paid for your Forensic Expert Witness work.

 Your best protection is

-A. a Retention Contract
+A. Retention Contract

-B. Your accountable behavior, and
+B. Accountability, and

-C. Making your clients accountable too!
+C. Holding attorneys accountable too!

-Guidelines for best practices:
+Guidelines for best practices, that will improve collections:

 I’ll explain below how each of these payment structures operate, and terms to accept or reject.